linode/docs/docs/security/securing-your-server.md

         sudo apt-get install iptables-persistent

 4. You'll be asked if you want to save the current IPv4 and IPv6 rules.
 Answer `yes` to each prompt.
+If in future, you edit the rules and need to save them again, use: `sudo dpkg-reconfigure iptables-persistent`

 5. Remove the temporary rule files: